ibm-cloud-docs/text-to-speech/faq-usage.md

 The service supports SDKs in many popular programming languages and platforms.

 -   For more information about the SDKs and links to them on GitHub, see [{{site.data.keyword.watson}} SDKs](/docs/text-to-speech?topic=watson-using-sdks).
--   For more information about all methods of the SDKs for the {{site.data.keyword.texttospeechshort}} service, see the [API reference](/apidocs/text-to-speech){: external}.
+-   For more information about all methods of the SDKs for the {{site.data.keyword.texttospeechshort}} service, see the [API & SDK reference](/apidocs/text-to-speech){: external}.

 ## How do I access my API key and URL endpoint?
 {: #faq-credentials}